fenago/rabbitmq-jupyterlab/Lab_3_learning.md

 Policies  allow you to define (and change) certain properties of exchanges and queues at runtime.
 Since no more than one policy can be defined per exchange/queue, a policy can incorporate multiple settings at once.
-Let\'s consider the following scenarios:
+Let's consider the following scenarios:

 -   We decide to set a limit on the capacity of a queue; if it is